-3 Results and discussion
+3. Results and discussion

-3.1 By Winter
+3.1.
+By Winter

 We first present results by winter season showing how CO_2 emissions vary with installed wind capacity.
 Figure 4 plots the probability density of CO_2 emissions from gas, coal and distillate fuels associated with 2GW and 4GW of wind capacity by winter month.
 The plots reflect the modelled variability in input prices, electricity demand and wind speed across the 10,000 simulations.
 We see immediately that there are generally lower emissions with higher wind generation capacity, as expected.
-While the distribution plots with 4GW of installed wind capacity have a classic bell curve shape, the plots for coal emissions with 2GW wind is almost bimodal.
-This shape reflects the dominance of coal baseload plants in the Irish system and the fact that wind tends to displace more flexible generation plant such as gas CCGT plants (Di Cosmo and Valeri Malaguzzi, 2014).
+While the distribution plots with 4GW of installed wind capacity have a classic bell curve shape, the plots for coal emissions with 2GW wind is almost bi-modal.
+This shape reflects the dominance of coal baseload plants in the Irish system and the fact that wind tends to displace more flexible generation plant such as gas CCGT plants [38].
 Overall, Figure 4 shows how greater levels of installed wind capacity can, on average, reduce CO_2 from electricity across a wide range of input cost, load, and wind scenarios.
-This is consistent with previous research that focuses on circumstances in a small number of recent years across a range of countries (Clancy et al., 2015; Amor et al., 2014; Cullen, 2013; Kaffine et al., 2013; Traber and Kemfert, 2011).
+This is consistent with previous research that focuses on circumstances in a small number of recent years across a range of countries [11, 12, 13, 15, 16].